 Three verses came to mind:

-Forgive me, because I am probably the only one to not get this before now.
+Forgive me because I am probably the only one not to get this before now.
 “Give us this day our daily bread” now fits perfectly in this prayer!
-Indulge me to, once again, provide my Ragamuffin paraphrase with my new understanding:
+Indulge me too, once again.
+Provide my Ragamuffin paraphrase* with my new understanding:

-Father, I come before You with the dear one reading this.
-You know every one of our practical needs before we ask (Mt 6:8).
+Father God, I come before You with the dear one reading this.
+You know every one of our practical needs before we ask (Matthew 6:8).
 You faithfully provide for the birds of the air and clothes them in brilliant colors of the rainbow.
 We can trust You to be faithful to meet our physical needs.
-Help us to be faithful in return as good stewards of your blessings.
+Help us to be faithful in return as good stewards of Your blessings.
 Today, what we ask You for is more of Jesus within us.
 We need more of Him every day than anything else.
-Apart from You we can do nothing (Jn 16:5), but we can do all things through Christ Jesus who strengthens us (Phil 4:13).
+Apart from You we can do nothing (John 16:5), but we can do all things through Christ Jesus who strengthens us (Philippians 4:13).
 We choose to take up our cross and die to our flesh, that more of Jesus can be alive within us.
 Enlarge our capacity to receive more of Him and His strength, that we will walk in both the grateful receiving and lavish outpouring of forgiveness.
-With the strength of the lion of the tribe of Judah within us, teach us to live with wisdom, abounding in grace and mercy and free from the snares of the enemy.
-In Jesus Name ❤️
+With the strength of the Lion of the Tribe of Judah within us, teach us to live with wisdom, abounding in grace and mercy and free from the snares of the enemy.

 *My paraphrased prayer is not intended to in any way replace the Lord’s Prayer of Matthew 6, which is the inspired Word of God.
 It is intended to only provide a fresh perspective as to an interpretation of the meaning of the words of Jesus, to which we may have become dull of hearing through familiarity.